Open-UAS/Open-UAS.github.io/docs/Software/PX4.md

 ## Building and Flashing Custom Firmware
 See [Dev Environment Setup](#dev-environment-setup) for setup details.

-### Building with Docker
+### Building with Docker (Recommended)
-- Open a linux terminal to the root of the PX4 folder structure.
+1. Open a linux terminal to the root of the PX4 folder structure.
-- Be sure the docker daemon is running by opening docker desktop on windows.
+2. Be sure the docker daemon is running by running `sudo service docker start` or `sudo systemctl start docker` depending on if your distro uses SysVinit or Systemd.
-- Run `./Tools/docker_run.sh make px4_fmu-v5_default`.
+3. Run `./Tools/docker_run.sh make px4_fmu-v5_default`.
 This will start a new docker container and compile the firmware for Pixhawk 4.
+    - If you get compilation errors, it can be a good idea to run `./Tools/docker_run.sh make clean` to put the build process in a clean state
     - Using the docker build script follows this format, `./Tools/docker_run.sh {command to execute}`
         - `./Tools/docker_run.sh bash` can be run to look around in the docker container file system
     - See [Building PX4](https://docs.px4.io/main/en/dev_setup/building_px4.html#nuttx-pixhawk-based-boards) for all available targets
-- Once compilation is complete the firmware will be under the `build` folder as `px4_fmu-v5_default.px4` among other files.
+4. Once compilation is complete the firmware will be under the `build` folder as `px4_fmu-v5_default.px4` among other files.

 ### Building Natively
-- Open a terminal to the root of the PX4 folder structure.
+- Open a linux terminal to the root of the PX4 folder structure.
 - Run `make px4_fmu-v5_default`.
+    - If you get compilation errors, it can be a good idea to run `make clean` to put the build process in a clean state
     - See [Building PX4](https://docs.px4.io/main/en/dev_setup/building_px4.html) for all available targets
 - Once compilation is complete the firmware will be under the `build` folder as `px4_fmu-v5_default.px4` among other files.